Shreya-Sebastian/Software_Architecture_PoC/journals/levi_raktoe.md

 ### Week 4

-I worked on the slides for my parts of the Finch release to present on monday.
+I worked on the slides for my parts of the Finch release to present on Monday.
 I was very impressed with the work of the other team and felt we might not be on track, but was relieved when the TA said it was fine.
 The main feedback that we received was that our report should have more of a story, and pictures.

 ### Week 5